Electronic devices, microwaves and other household devices rely on PCB technology to stay in working condition.

 LED PCB boards generate heat while in operation.
 Hence, LED chips are mounted on a base made of metals like aluminium, copper or a mixture of alloy, and coated with high reflective surfaces to achieve optimum heat management and to increase light output.
 This keeps the heat-generating components cool and improves their ability to dissipate heat.
 This results in increased performance and life of the LEDs.

 Consequently, metal-core PCBs (MC-PCBs) are chosen for LED applications.
 These include a thin layer of thermally-conductive dielectric material that can transfer and dissipate heat with much greater efficiency than traditional rigid-PCBs.
 FR-4 materials include a thermal aluminium-clad layer to efficiently dissipate heat.
-Whereas, MC-PCB materials are developed for higher power.
+Whereas, MC-PCB board materials are developed for higher power.

 Miniaturisation of electronic products continues to drive PCB manufacturing towards smaller and more densely-packed boards with increased electronic capabilities.
 Advancements include 3D moulded plastic boards and increased use of IC chips.
 Such advancements will keep the manufacture of PCBs a dynamic field for years to come.